 Kick bland stews to the curb with this healthy turkey stew made with broiled tomatillos, garlic, and jalapeno.
-The combination of turkey and lime juice lends both heartiness and zest to this unique, yet simple recipe.
+The combination of turkey (or chicken) and lime juice lends both heartiness and zest to this unique, yet simple recipe.

-Pro-tip: this recipe is also a fantastic way to use up leftovers from a whole roasted turkey or chicken, so feel free to experiment.
+Pro-tip: this recipe is a fantastic way to use up leftovers from a whole roasted turkey or chicken, so feel free to experiment.

 Kick bland stews to the curb with broiled tomatillos, garlic, and jalapeno in this delicious turkey stew recipe.